bogdan-404/fitness-goal-tracker/README.md

 1. **User Service**

    - Language: Python
-   - Framework: Django
+   - Framework: Flask
-   - Database: PostgreSQL
+   - Database: SQLLite3

-     We use PostgreSQL as it is a relational database, suitable for structured user data.
+     We use SQLLite3 as it is a relational database, suitable for structured user data.
 We will use for authentification, and profile management.

 2. **Activity Tracking Service**

    - Language: Python
-   - Framework: Django
+   - Framework: Flask
    - Database: MongoDB

      We use Mongo as it is no SQL database, ideal for storing varied workout data.
 Flexible schema allows for easy addition of new types of activities/metrics.